9 Super Tips To Save Money Fast As A Minimalist

 USA Today

 The non-essentials will come to mind quickly and will be the easiest to deal with.
-At this point, there is not much you can do with fixed expenses other than pay them.
-You will just have to be more intentional about memberships, entertainment, dining out, and the like.
+There is not much you can do with fixed expenses at this point, but you must pay them.
+You will need to be more intentional with your spending on memberships, entertainment, dining out, and similar expenses.

-All of those became a “NO” for me, but you must choose for yourself.
+All of those became a “NO” for me, but you will have to choose for yourself.

 4. Create A Simple Budget and Stick To It

-This did not work for me, but it may work for you.
-The goal is to get to a point where you don’t need a budget.
+This approach did not work for me, but it may be effective for you.
+The goal is to reach a point where you no longer need a budget.
 We all have tried to stick to a budget and failed.
-Once we have calculated our total income and outgoing total expenses just spend less than that.
+Once we have calculated our total income and total expenses, we spend less than that.

 Simple, right?

-Now comes the hard part of sticking to a budget.
+Now comes the challenging part: sticking to a budget.
 How much can you convince yourself you do not need?
-Most of us not only live above our means, but we have also convinced ourselves the bottom is higher than it is.
+Most of us not only live above our means, but we have also convinced ourselves that the bottom is higher than it actually is.

 We believe we can’t do without things we have never needed.
 Please don’t wait to fall on hard times to figure it out.
 Figure it out now and stick to a simple budget.

-You really don’t have to eat every day—seriously, you don’t.
-We believe we can’t live without things we have never needed.
-Be honest with yourself and figure out what your limit is.
+I mean, you really don’t have to eat every day.
+Seriously, you don’t.
+We believe we can’t do without things we have never needed.
+Be honest with yourself and determine your limit.

 5. Smaller Home

 Yeah.
-With all the downsizing and decluttering, you may realize you can benefit from downsizing your living space.
+With all the downsizing and decluttering you may have done, you may realize that downsizing your living space can also benefit you.
 How many rooms you don’t even use would you like to clean?

 Let’s face it, most of us live in a home that is more than twice the size that we need.
-With our work and play schedules, we may spend less than 8 hours a day in our homes and less than that awake.
+With our work and play schedules, we may spend less than 8 hours a day in our homes and even less time awake.

 6. Intentional Living

-Common sense would have you believe your financial situation dictates your lifestyle, but you would be wrong.
-Some of us live below our means, but an overwhelming number of us live above our financial means.
+Common sense would have you believe that your financial situation dictates your lifestyle, but you would be wrong.
+Some of us live below our means, but an overwhelming number of us live above our economic means.

-There is something incredibly satisfying about eliminating things from your life you truly thought you could not do without.
+There is something incredibly satisfying about eliminating things from your life that you honestly thought you could not do without.
 Wink!
 Wink!

-Do you need that large Matcha Late every day?
+Do you really need that large Matcha Latte every day?

-I am sure there are many ways to painlessly cut your expenses, like impulse buying, smoking, drinking, playing the lottery, etc.
+I am sure there are many ways to painlessly cut your expenses, such as impulse buying, smoking, drinking, and playing the lottery, among others.

 7. Garage Sale

 Sell all the things you recently realized you no longer want or need.
 Technology makes this easy.
-Beyond a garage Sale, you can sell those items online using a number of services.
+Beyond a garage Sale, you can sell those items online using several services.

 You can also have consignment stores in your neighborhood sell them.
 Sell them to a Thrift Shop.
-Last but not least you can donate to your favorite charity, The Salvation Army or Good Will.
+Lastly, you can also consider donating to your favorite charity, such as The Salvation Army or Goodwill.

 8. Rent Your Spaces

 I am not a fan of this one, but again, technology makes this easier.
 You can use services like Airbnb or Vrvo to rent out your space.
-Renting out your space could also be as simple as getting a roommate or renting out space in your garage, basement, or attic for storage.
+Renting out your space can be as simple as finding a roommate or renting out a portion of your garage, basement, or attic for storage.

 9. Drive Less

 I am a big fan of this one.
-I live outside of New York City in New Jersey, so I have the luxury of considering not driving as often as I like.
-I understand most people don’t have that option, but many people who believe they don’t really do.
+I live outside of New York City in New Jersey.
+I have the luxury to consider not driving as often as I like.
+I understand that most people don’t have that option, but many people believe they don’t really have it.

-Put your preconceived notions aside and try walking and public transportation.
+Put your preconceived notions aside and give walking and public transportation a try.
 I ditch the car as much as possible and live like a tourist visiting New York City, and I love it.

 It has changed my life for the better.

-If not, consider driving less to save money on gas and tolls—and possibly even car insurance.
-Switching to better car insurance can be more affordable if you don’t drive much.
+If not, consider driving less to save money on gas, tolls, and possibly even car insurance.
+If you don’t drive much, switching to better car insurance can be more affordable.

 How To Save Money Slow